Maxd1512/Astralis/README.md

 ## 🧠 Model Used
 Here are our 3D models used for this robot.
+Motor.stl
+base.stl
+fabulous hiller.stl
+shiny juttuli.stl

+All can be located in Resouces/3d
 ---

 ## 🙏 How to Build it for Yourself